Pepsi suddenly scarce in Thailand after bottler breakup

 Distribution is the secret to Serm Suk’s swift success in Thailand.
 With 200,000 outlets selling its products, it was able to quickly flood the market.

-Thais are the biggest carbonated soft drink consumers in Southeast Asia, drinking on average 39.2 liters per year, more than four times the per capita consumption across Asia-Pacific, according to Euromonitor.
+Thais are the biggest carbonated soft drink consumers in Southeast Asia, drinking on average 39.2 litres per year, more than four times the per capita consumption across Asia-Pacific, according to Euromonitor.

 That helps explain why drinks companies are investing so heavily in this market.